Dragonbabe/HW7-ES6/README.md

 ## Future Expansion

 A goal for this project in the future would be to design the program with the functionality to either close the current PDF, so that another could be generated without throwing an error, or to number the PDF's as they get generated PDF1, PDF2, PDF3, and so forth.
-Goals for the future! :smile_mouth_open:
+Goals for the future! :smile:

 ## Giphy